Table of Contents

 What is Software Carpentry?

-Software Carpentry workshops are hands-on, two-day events that cover the core computational research skills needed to be productive as an individual scientist or in small research teams.
-Hosted by the Digital Arts, Sciences, & Humanities Program (with funding from University Libraries, the Graduate School, and the Office of the Vice President for Research), these two-day workshops offer graduate students, staff, and faculty short tutorials and practical exercises on basic computational research skills.
+Software Carpentry workshops are free, hands-on, two-day events that cover the core computational research skills needed to be productive as an individual scientist or in small research teams.
 No previous experience is needed and each workshop is taught by experienced researchers who use these tools in their own work.
-Participants will learn how to automate tasks using the Unix shell, will be introduced to a structured programming language like Python or R, and will gain experience using Git and Github for version control.
-This is an excellent opportunity to learn about tools that will help your research process become more efficient, rigorous, and reproducible.
+Participants will learn how to automate tasks using the Unix shell, will be introduced to structured programming language like Python or R, and will gain experience using Git and Github for version control.

 Why Software Carpentry?